vijendra1125/Data-Structures-and-Algorithms/data_structures/notes.md

 * Leaf: Node with no children
 * Interior node: All nodes which is non-leaf
 * Level: 1 + number of edges between root and node
 * Height: Maximum depth of subtree node and farthest leaf.
-Note that the leaf height are one
+Note that the leafs height are one
 * Forest: Collection of trees
 ### Binary Search Trees
 * At most two childrens at each node